Origins of the American Civil War: Other issues

 The tariff issue was and is sometimes cited – long after the war – by Lost Cause historians and neo-Confederate apologists.
 In 1860–61 none of the groups that proposed compromises to head off secession brought up the tariff issue as a major issue.
 Pamphleteers North and South rarely mentioned the tariff, and when some did, for instance, Matthew Fontaine Maury and John Lothrop Motley, they were generally writing for a foreign audience.

 The tariff in effect prior to the enactment of the Morrill Tariff of 1861 had been written and approved by the South for the benefit of the South.
 Complaints came from the Northeast (especially Pennsylvania) and regarded the rates as too low.
 Some Southerners feared that eventually the North would grow so big that it would control Congress and could raise the tariff at will.

 As for states' rights, while a state's right of revolution mentioned in the Declaration of Independence was based on the inalienable equal rights of man, secessionists believed in a modified version of states' rights that was safe for slavery.

 These issues were especially important in the lower South, where 47 percent of the population were slaves.
 The upper South, where 32 percent of the population were slaves, considered the Fort Sumter crisis – especially Lincoln's call for militiamen to march south to recapture it – a cause for secession.
 The northernmost border slave states, where 13 percent of the population were slaves, did not secede.

-Fort Sumter

-When South Carolina seceded in December 1860, Major Robert Anderson, a pro-slavery, former slave owner from Kentucky, remained loyal to the Union.
-He was the commanding officer of United States Army forces in Charleston, South Carolina – the last remaining important Union post in the Deep South.
-Acting upon orders from the War Department to hold and defend the U.S. forts, he moved his small garrison from Fort Moultrie, which was indefensible, to the more modern, more defensible, Fort Sumter in the middle of Charleston Harbor.
-South Carolina leaders cried betrayal, while the North celebrated with enormous excitement at this show of defiance against secessionism.
-In February 1861 the Confederate States of America were formed and took charge.
-Jefferson Davis, the Confederate president, ordered the fort be captured.
-The artillery attack was commanded by Brig.
-Gen. P. G. T. Beauregard, who had been Anderson's student at West Point.
-The attack began April 12, 1861, and continued until Anderson, badly outnumbered and outgunned, surrendered the fort on April 14.
-The battle began the American Civil War, as an overwhelming demand for war swept both the North and South, with only Kentucky attempting to remain neutral.
+The war begins